-Nestled between lakes Mendota and Monona, our capitol city is surrounded by more than 15,000 acres of beautiful lakes that boast activities on the water--and in it--from canoeing and kayaking to swimming and sailing.
+Nestled between lakes Mendota and Monona, our capital city is surrounded by more than 15,000 acres of beautiful lakes that boast activities on the water--and in it--from canoeing and kayaking to swimming and sailing.

-Lakes Mendota, Monona, Wingra, Waubesa, and Kegonsa contain a variety of different fish species such as perch, crappie, bluegill, walleye, bass, and northern pike.
+Lakes Mendota, Monona, Wingra, Waubesa and Kegonsa contain a variety of different fish species such as perch, crappie, bluegill, walleye, bass and northern pike.

-Enjoy fishing Madison lakes for a variety of fish species with Captain Joe Okada at Madison Fishing Charters.
+Enjoy fishing on Madison lakes for a variety of fish with Captain Joe Okada at Madison Fishing Charters.

 If you choose to hit the lakes by yourself, be sure to obtain a fishing license from the Wisconsin Department of Natural Resources before you cast your line!

-If you'd like sit back and relax while taking a tour of Lake Monona or Lake Mendota, check out Betty Lou Cruises or enjoy a pontoon ride courtesy of the Madison School & Community Recreation Boat Program.
+If you'd like to sit back and relax while taking a tour of Lake Monona or Lake Mendota, check out Betty Lou Cruises or enjoy a pontoon ride courtesy of the Madison School & Community Recreation Boat Program.

 SUP, SAILING & MORE